Programs > Brochure

 |Completed at least 12 semester hours||Accepted to a graduate degree program|

-|Minimum 2.5 overall GPA||Approval of graduate adviser and department chair/program director|
+|Minimum 2.5 overall GPA||Approval of graduate adviser & department chair/program director|

 |Good standing with Student Judicial Programs||Good standing with Student Judicial Programs|

 All majors welcome!
 Non-degree students may also apply and should contact Kim McDaniel for more information.

 Passport: A passport is required.
 Passports should be valid for at least three months beyond departure from Northern Ireland (valid until at least November 30, 2016) and must have one blank page for entry stamp.

 If you need to apply for a passport, standard processing is $135 and takes 4-6 weeks.
 Expedited service is available for an additional charge.
 For application locations in Macomb and other useful information, see the Passport Information page.